ibois-epfl/script-sync/README.md

 ![record_vid_gif20fps](https://github.com/ibois-epfl/script-sync/assets/50238678/7ccb2aa5-e646-45cd-9657-95776d24a48a)

+## Installation
+Install script-sync rhino from food4rhino or the packageManager in Rhino (name: "script-sync").
+Install script-syncVSCode extention from the VSCode extension marketplace (name: "script-sync")

 ## How to use
 To start `script-sync` in RhinoV8, run the command `ScriptSyncStart` in RhinoV8.
 This will start a server that listens to commands from VSCode.